alansaviolobo/dfes-dmp/docs/1_intro.en.md

 # Introduction

-The amche.in interactive 3d atlas is a free citizen resource to find, create and share various reference maps and plans for the state of Goa, India
+The amche.in interactive 3d atlas is a free citizen resource to explore a curated list of reference maps and plans from various sources in a single interface.

 ![](../assets/img/intro-inspect-plot.gif)

 The source code is licensed under public domain CC-0 and available at [amche-atlas project](https://github.com/publicmap/amche-atlas/tree/main).

+## Atlas Coverage

+The atlas primarily covers the state of Goa, India.
+A growing collection of maps and data covering other regions are also available: Mumbai, Chennai and Delhi.
+You can request more maps with a [Github Ticket](https://github.com/publicmap/amche-atlas/issues)

 ## Available Data Layers